Woman holding hot cup of coffee, with heart shape foam as a natural drink to lower cholesterol

 Glass of tomatoe juice with ice cubes with a garnish of parsley

 Who knew that the humble tomato could be your heart's best friend?
 Tomato juice is packed with lycopene, an antioxidant that gives tomatoes their red hue and has been associated with lower levels of LDL cholesterol.
-Just watch out for added salts and sugars.

 Berry Smoothies: A Berry Good Idea